PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 08:26:22
+Last updated: 2024-04-06 08:26:56
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor